aidanhopper/Notes/Atomic Notes/Ethical Theories.md

 There are four primary ethical theories.
 1. **Consequence-based**: Based on the principle of social utility; act to yield the greatest good for the greatest number.
 2. **Duty-based**: based on the principle of duty or obligations humans have to one another and never on the consequences of human behavior.
-3. **Contract-based**: Based on the idea that humans should act to satisfy their own natural desires, but because humans are rational, this will result in a systsem that will protect them from harm by others.
+3. **Contract-based**: Based on the idea that humans should act to satisfy their own natural desires, but because humans are rational, this will result in a system that will protect them from harm by others.
 4. **Character-based**: Based on the idea that individuals with strong moral character will do the right thing.

 ## Theories